 Interesting Facts You Might Not Know About Body Odor

-The human body has 50 thousand sweat glands that can produce up to one liter of sweat a day and release harmful toxins.
-The groin and the armpits are the areas that produce the majority of odor.
-In the following article we are going to explain a few interesting facts that you may not have known about body odor, so keep reading.
+The human body has 50 thousand sweat glands that can produce up to one liter of sweat a day and release harmful toxins that cause body odor.
+The groin and the armpits are the areas that produce the most odor.

 Did you know that your body odor is unique and one-of-a-kind?
 It’s the truth, it’s like your DNA or fingerprints.
-It depends on several different factors like your diet or the chemical processes developed inside you.
-Each person’s smell is a reflection of what the eat and is part of an ancient system of communications with fellow humans.
-That’s why, for example, women in their most fertile state “smell” more without working out, and even after bathing.
+It depends on several different factors like your diet or the chemical processes inside your body.
+Each person’s smell is a reflection of what they eat.

 The odors we perceive throughout our lives are stored in our olfactory memory.
-Both perfumes as well as bad smells can influence emotional states and provoke us to accept of reject food, people, and objects.
+Both perfumes and bad smells can influence emotional states and make us accept or reject foods, people, and objects.

-Everyone believes that bad body odor is caused purely by lack of personal hygiene, however, it could also be due to climatic factors, hereditary factors, or diet and consuming certain medications.
+Everyone believes that bad body odor is caused purely by a lack of personal hygiene.
+However, it could also be due to climatic factors, hereditary factors, diet, or certain medications.

-The most “conflicting” areas (the feet, groin and armpits) have glands that are in charge of producing larger amounts of sweat, and are also areas that have very little ventilation, which allow bacteria to grow and decompose sweat.
+The most “conflicting” areas (feet, groin, and armpits) have glands that are in charge of producing larger amounts of sweat.
+These areas also have very little ventilation, which allows bacteria to grow and decompose sweat.

 - Don’t use the same shoes several days in a row without airing them out.

-- When you take a bat, spend more time cleaning more complicated areas (the feet, genitals, groin and armpits)
+- When you take a bath, spend more time cleaning more complicated areas (feet, genitals, groin, and armpits)

 - Use antibacterial soap.